 Fees and Minimums

-Winner: For small investors, Fidelity Go is best with zero minimum and free management up to $10,000.
-Above $10,000, Vanguard’s fees are lower.
+Winner: For small investors, Fidelity Go is best with zero minimum and fee-free management up to $25,000.

 - Fidelity Go doesn’t have a minimum investment amount requirement, although you’ll need at least $10 to get started.

-Although Schwab Intelligent Advisors and SoFi Automated Investing robos dosn’t charge management fees, for any account size.
-(But Schwab has a $5,000 minimum).
+The Schwab Intelligent Advisors and SoFi Automated Investing robos don’t charge management fees, for any account size.
+(But Schwab requires a $5,000 minimum).

 While the combined robo-advisor and stock and fund investing platform, M1 Finance doesn’t charge management fees and has a $100 minimum.